AxisCommunications/acap3-sdk/README.md

   - Might be easy to misspell or miss something in a tag.
   - Hard/not possible to delete tags in GUI, see [Deleting tags](#deleting-tags)
   - Hard to retrigger, manual handling at error or deleting tag and re-tag.
-  - Seems like pushing a second tag 3.2-armv7hf after 3.2-armv7hf-ubuntu19.20 does not trigger a new autobuild and no new tag is pushed.
-If it would work, each new tag will run a new autobuild which gives overhead.
-Keeping build cache would save time and should give a second tag of the same artifact
+  - Each new tag will run a new autobuild which gives overhead.
+Keeping build cache saves time and resources though and gives a second tag of the same artifact

 ### 3. Using hooks and master branch
 The most flexible way it seems.